Tax Audit Process

 - The auditor will give you an estimated timeframe for the audit.

-- The auditor will list the items to be examined and will make sure you understand the weight and scope of the audit.
+- The auditor will list the items to be examined and will make sure you understand the scope of the audit.

 - if the audit must be extended, or

-- if the audit can be terminated where no irregularities have been found.
+- if the audit can be terminated because no irregularities have been found.

 - The auditor will complete the audit as quickly as possible.